The real answer to "how much is my home worth" is by actually listing it for sale.

 Simply enter your address and within a few milliseconds, voila, up pops the current market value of your home.
 So easy and convenient, right?

 Easy and convenient it might be but it's about as reliable as the Seattle Marines making the playoffs!

 Zillow has never set foot in your home, has no idea if your kitchen is original, if your roof and furnace need replacing or if you remodeled the kitchen and bathrooms...

 And what's included in Ballard condo HOA dues?

-The Ballard neighborhood Seattle has lots of different condo styles.
-From modern construction with the latest bells and whistles to funky older ones that Don Draper would feel right at home in, and from large units with expanisve views of the Puget Sound to small condos on busy roads.
+The Ballard neighborhood in Seattle has lots of different condo styles.
+From modern construction with the latest bells and whistles to funky older buildings that Don Draper would feel right at home in, and from large units with expansive views of the Puget Sound to small condos on busy roads.

 But one thing they all have in common is that they ALL pay monthly Home Owner Association (HOA) dues.

 Compared to buying a house, when buying a Ballard condo, or any condo for that matter, you need to do some additional research.
 Here's a post I previously wrote on The 9 Critical Questions to Ask When Buying a Condo.
 It's too late to ask after you've closed on the home!

 And one of those questions is: "How much are the HOA dues and what do they cover?"

 As you will see below, there's a lot of variation in what you might pay from one condo development to another.
 When looking at condos for sale in Ballard Seattle and calculating your potential monthly mortgage payments make sure to allow for HOA dues.